gromacs/gromacs/docs/user-guide/mdrun-performance.rst

     that a compatible GPU be available and will be used.

 ``-gpu_id``
-    A string that specifies the ID numbers of the GPUs that are available to be used by ranks on this node.
+    A string that specifies the ID numbers of the GPUs (as assigned to devices by the GPU runtime) to be used by ranks on this node.
 For example, "12" specifies that the GPUs with IDs 1 and 2 (as reported by the GPU runtime) can be used by :ref:`mdrun <gmx mdrun>`.
-This is useful when sharing a node with other computations, or if a GPU is best used to support a display.
+This is useful to select a subset of GPUs for a run for instance, when sharing a node with other computations, or if a GPU is best used to support a display.
 Without specifying this parameter, :ref:`mdrun <gmx mdrun>` will utilize all GPUs.
-If many GPUs are present, a comma may be used to separate the IDs, so "12,13" would make GPUs 12 and 13 available to :ref:`mdrun <gmx mdrun>`.
+If more than 9 GPUs are present, a comma may be used to separate the IDs, so "12,13" would make GPUs 12 and 13 available to :ref:`mdrun <gmx mdrun>`.
-    It could be necessary to use different GPUs on different nodes of a simulation, in which case the environment variable ``GMX_GPU_ID`` can be set differently for the ranks on different nodes to achieve that result.
+    It could be necessary to use different sets of GPUs on different nodes of a simulation, in which case the environment variable ``GMX_GPU_ID`` can be set differently for the ranks on different nodes to achieve that result.
-    In |Gromacs| versions preceding 2018, this parameter used to specify both GPU availability and GPU task assignment.
-    The latter is now done by ``-gputasks`` parameter.
+    In earlier versions the ``-gpu_id`` option had two roles specifying the GPUs to use in the run and mapping GPUs to tasks/ranks.
+    |Gromacs| 2018 separates the two roles and while the former
+    remains the job of ``-gpu_id``, the latter is assumed by the ``-gputasks`` option.
+Note that as a consequence, the ``-gpu_id`` string can contain a device ID only once.

 ``-gputasks``
-    A string that specifies the ID numbers of the GPUs to be used by corresponding GPU tasks on this node.
+    A string that specifies GPU task assignment, mapping the GPU ID numbers to GPU tasks within ranks on this node.
     For example, "0011" specifies that the first two GPU tasks will use GPU 0, and the other two use GPU 1.
 When using this option, the number of ranks must be known to :ref:`mdrun <gmx mdrun>`, as well as where tasks of different types should be run, such as by using